 One of the most significant changes that was made was removing the LTV restrictions so that all eligible homeowners, regardless of how much their home is worth, could qualify.

-inPittsburgh, there are many people who purchased a home before June 2009 that have seen their property’s value lose 50-100% equity, yet they have been responsible and continued to make their mortgage payments on time.
-These are the people this program is intended to help.
+There are many people inPittsburgh who purchased a home before June 2009 that have seen their property’s value lose 50-100% equity, yet they have been responsible and continued to make their mortgage payments on time.
+These are the people this borrowers the HARP Program is intended to help.

 There is a cap on the amount of fees and rate increases that a bank can charge a borrower, also known as Loan Limit Price Adjustments (LLPA).